Aug 11, 2026

 Introduction

-Quick Answer: There is no single "best" milk for everyone, but goat’s milk and A2 cow’s milk are often the most digestible animal options, while unsweetened soy and oat milks provide prebiotic fibers that support beneficial bacteria.
+Quick Answer: The best milk for gut health depends on your specific sensitivities.
+Generally, goat’s milk and A2 cow’s milk are easier to digest for those with dairy sensitivities, while soy and oat milks offer prebiotic fibers that support beneficial bacteria.

-Most standard cow's milk in the US contains two types of beta-casein protein: A1 and A2.
-When the body digests A1 protein, it can produce a peptide called BCM-7.
-For many people, BCM-7 is linked to slower digestion and occasional digestive discomfort that mimics lactose intolerance.
+Most standard cow’s milk in the US contains a protein called A1 beta-casein.
+When the body digests this protein, it can produce a peptide called BCM-7.
+For many people, BCM-7 is linked to digestive discomfort, gas, and a feeling of heaviness.

 Soy Milk: The Prebiotic Powerhouse